Draegerwerk/SDCcc/README.md

 this case in order to minimize the risk of such an invalid application going unnoticed.

 [General]

+Prior to using the test tool, the user is responsible for:

+- Ensuring by other means than the test tool (e.g. unit test) that in the scenario of communicating with not more than one SERVICE CONSUMER the DUT never sends two HTTP requests containing MdibVersions simultaneously and, if HTTP requests have been sent previously, only sends a request containing an MdibVersion when for each and every previous request during the same test run a respective response has been received.

 | **Limitation**                                                                                                                                                                                          |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|